 - Previous year's brought forward loss from house property,

-- Income from capital gains from sale of shares, property, etc.
+- Income from capital gains from the sale of shares, property, etc.

 - Income from business/ profession,